LocoLu/hello-world-with-Readme-Init/README.md

 Hello All.

-This is the start of my gihub journey.
+This is the start of my github journey.